Adrenaline Jr Viatris (Adrenaline (Epinephrine))

 Drug Interactions

-Several medications can interfere with how Adrenaline Jr Viatris works.
-Always tell your doctor about all medications your child takes.
+Certain medications may interfere with how Adrenaline Jr Viatris works.

 Alcohol & Driving